NEWPORT BEACH, Calif.--(BUSINESS WIRE)--

 Securities Exchange Act of 1934 that involve risks, uncertainties and

-assumptions, including without limitation, statements about the number
+assumptions, including without limitation statements about numbers of

-of trucks expected to be deployed and the amount of natural gas fuel
+vehicles expected to be deployed, amounts of natural gas fuel expected

-City Sanitation, respectively, and the benefits of natural gas and
+facilities, and the benefits of natural gas relative to gasoline and

-gas trucks.
-The forward-looking statements made herein speak only as of
+affecting construction.
+The forward-looking statements made herein speak

-the date of this press release and, unless otherwise required by law,
+only as of the date of this press release and, unless otherwise required

 forward-looking statements to reflect subsequent events or